 Fitbit Charge Activity tracker keeps your activity stats update hence helps you stay fit.

 We will here review the Fitbit Charge in more details and let you help before you buy this cool fitness Activity tracker.
-You can get the Fitbit Charge Activity tracker for $129 at Amazon as well.
+You can get the Fitbit Charge Activity tracker from Amazon as well.

 Fitbit Charge is clearly the replica of Fitbit Force with some additional features and improvements.
 The company has admitted it as well that the Fitbit Charge is the improved version of Fitbit Force.
 We have no issues at all with Fitbit Force as it was an excellent fitness tracker obviously when we take skin rash reaction aside.
 The Fitbit Charge has the overall look of a fitness band but a small bright readout makes its look just like a smartwatch.
 With just push a side button the OLED readout gives the results like time, steps taken, estimated calories burned, and distance traveled.
 But you have to double-tap to the screen or push a side button to see the result’s display otherwise the screen will remain the dark to save the battery.